ksabat/ciniread/README.md

 ciniread
 ========

-A small library for reading (and soon writing out) INI style configuration files
+A small library for reading INI style configuration files